This report provides information on all protected and unprotected computers including their last backup state.

 - The Protected Computers chart shows the number of protected and unprotected computers.

-- The Computer Type chart shows types of protected computers: Windows or Linux workstations and servers.
+- The Computer Type chart shows types of protected computers.

 - The Computer Last Backup State chart shows status of the latest job session for a discovered/protected computer.